-After seven years of research scientists from the University of California (UCLA) have managed to construct an instrument called ‘time machine’ which allows them to look at the most distant and ancient parts of the Universe.
+What if we could look into the depths of the ancient universe?
+It could be that there is more reality to this statement than it sounds.
+After seven years of research, scientists from the University of California (UCLA) have managed to construct an instrument called ‘time machine’ which allows them to look at the most distant and ancient parts of the Universe.

-The spectrometer will collect infrared wavelengths invisible to human eye, which will make it possible to penetrate cosmic dust and see distant objects in the Universe.
+The spectrometer will collect infrared wavelengths invisible to the human eye, which will make it possible to penetrate cosmic dust and see the most distant objects in the Universe.

-In reality, as scientists hope, the time machine will be able to show the most ancient galaxies that are 10 billion years of life, i.e. some of them that were created shortly after the beginning of time, the so-called Big Bang.
+In reality, as scientists hope, the ‘time machine’ will be able to show the most ancient galaxies that are 10 billion years old, i.e. some of them formed shortly after the beginning of time, the so-called Big Bang.